ahmad-dawod23/VideoTube-OracleDB/README.md

 # VideoTube-OracleDB
 This is a YouTube clone made in PHP by Reece Keeny in his Udemy course which I took long ago and coded it with him.
-I recently got interested in learning Oracle DB and decided to convert it to use Oracle instead of MySQL.
+I'm learning Oracle DB Administration at the moment and decided to convert it to use Oracle instead of MySQL.
 Deployment of this project assumes a level of knowledge in Oracle, You need to create a new user, grant them premissions and if you're using a pluggable database provide the correct container permissions too.

 To do list: